awsdocs/amazon-rekognition-developer-guide/doc_source/images-information.md

 If you use HTTP and pass the image bytes as part of an Amazon Rekognition Image operation, the image bytes must be a base64\-encoded string\.
 If you use the AWS SDK and pass image bytes as part of the API operation call, the need to base64\-encode the image bytes depends on the language you use\.

-The following common AWS SDKs automatically base64\-encode images, and you don't need to encode image bytes before calling a Amazon Rekognition Image API operation\.
+The following common AWS SDKs automatically base64\-encode images, and you don't need to encode image bytes before calling an Amazon Rekognition Image API operation\.
 + Java
 + JavaScript
 + Python